Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 Water Temperature

-All goldfish are coldwater fish, preferring a water temperature of between 65o and 72o Fahrenheit.
+Shubunkins are coldwater fish that need a water temperature of between 65o and 72o F.

-The water pH should be in the range of 6.0 to 8.0, with a water hardness of between 5 and 19 dGH.
+The water pH should be between 6.0 to 8.0, and the water hardness 5 to 19 dGH.

 Lighting